Surveys show that about 2 out of 3 B2B vendors use white papers.

 B2B marketers have to account for every dollar of their budgets, and track the ROI of every campaign.

-To do a live-action video, you’ll pay for scripting, talent, lighting, makeup, costumes, sets, directing, videography, and probably lunch for the whole crew.
+To do a live-action video, you’ll pay for scripting, talent, lighting, makeup, costumes, sets, props, directing, videography, and probably lunch for the whole crew.

 Even to do an animated “explainer” video, you’ll need a script, animator, voice talent, director, and editor.